-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a smaller reporting company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Ruler 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o Accelerated filer o Non-accelerated filer o Smaller reporting company o
+Large accelerated filer o

+Accelerated filer o

+Non-accelerated filer o